Sunday, August 31, 2025

 “Will you not from this time cry to Me, ‘My Father, You are the guide of my youth?”
 Jeremiah 3:4

 C.S.
 Lewis wrote, “Pride is the mother hen under which all other sins are hatched.”
-Pride says, “I would rather have anyone, or anything else be God except for the real God!”
+The people of Judah needed to humble themselves before the Lord.

 “Will He remain angry forever?
 Will He keep it to the end?
 Behold, you have spoken and done evil things, as you were able.”
 Jeremiah 3:5

-The Lord began speaking to Jeremiah 13 years into the reign of King Josiah.
-King Jehoahaz reigned after Josiah.
-Jehoahaz reigned for three months.
-King Jehoiakim reigned after him.
-At this point, God has been speaking to and through Jeremiah for 22 years.
-[14]
+According to Jeremiah 25:3, the Lord began speaking to Jeremiah 13 years into the reign of King Josiah, so by this time, God has been speaking to Judah through Jeremiah for 22 years.

 The people of the northern tribes of Israel were removed from their homeland almost 100 years prior to the removal of the people of the southern tribes.
-Judah saw what happened to them, but did not repent of their idolatrous practices and turn back to God.
+Judah saw what happened to them, but did not repent of idol worship.

-If we fake our turning back to God, we only fake out ourselves not God.
+If we fake our turning back to God, we only fake ourselves not God.
 He knows our heart.
-The Lord says, “You will seek Me and find Me, when you search for Me with all your heart.”
-[17]
+In Jeremiah 29:13, the Lord says, “You will seek Me and find Me, when you search for Me with all your heart.”

 “Then the Lord said to me, backsliding Israel has shown herself more righteous than treacherous Judah.
 Go and proclaim these words toward the north, and say: ‘Return, backsliding Israel,’ says the Lord; ‘I will not cause My anger to fall on you.
 For I am merciful,’ says the Lord; ‘I will not remain angry forever.
 Only acknowledge your iniquity, that you have transgressed against the Lord your God, and have scattered your charms to alien deities under every green tree, and you have not obeyed My voice,’ says the Lord.”
 Jeremiah 3:11-13

-Jesus gave a similar word to the Christians in Laodicea, saying, “Those whom I love, I reprove and discipline; therefore be zealous and repent.”
-[18]
+In Revelation 3:19, Jesus gave a similar word to the Christians in Laodicea, saying, “Those whom I love, I reprove and discipline; therefore be earnest and repent.”
+William Barclay wrote, “Jesus’ great love was expressed in His rebuke.
+It is in fact, God’s final punishment to leave a person alone.”

 “Then it shall come to pass, when you are multiplied and increased in the land in those days, says the Lord, that they will say no more, ‘The ark of the covenant of the Lord.’
 It shall not come to mind, nor shall they remember it, nor shall they visit it, nor shall it be made anymore.”
 Jeremiah 3:16

-Our Heavenly Father did bring about that new day.
+Our Heavenly Father did bring it to pass.
 No longer do we look to a human priest standing before a metal box called the Ark of the Covenant to beseech God’s forgiveness for our sins.
-We, that is all of us who believe in Jesus, “have confidence to enter the holy place by the blood of Jesus.”
-“Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.”
-[20]

 “In those days, the house of Judah shall walk with the house of Israel, and they shall come together out of the land of the north to the land that I have given as an inheritance to your fathers.”
 Jeremiah 3:18